 Wrongful Death in a Truck Accident

 As a result of the immense size and weight of large commercial trucks, it is not uncommon for a collision to result in fatal injuries.
-According to crash statistics provided by the Federal Motor Carrier Safety Administration, 457 people lost their lives in truck accidents that occured in 2019.
-Between January and May of this year, 146 people have lost their lives thus far.
+According to crash statistics provided by the Federal Motor Carrier Safety Administration, in 2021, California reported over 450 fatalities involving large trucks, according to FMCSA data.
+Fatalities remain consistently high year over year due to the size and impact force of commercial vehicles.

 When a large truck accident results in the untimely death of a person, the surviving family members of the decedent can seek monetary compensation through a wrongful death lawsuit against the responsible party.
 Wrongful death cases are generally handled the same as personal injury cases, and will require the plaintiff to demonstrate the at-fault party’s responsibility.
 To do so, the victim’s family members will need to prove the following: